 - Staff will distribute the pages to the residents for them to enjoy your coloring, and color their own.
 Check social media to see the pictures you have created together.

 - The Anti-Cruelty Society in Chicago accepts donations of DIY toys for the cats and dogs in their care.
 Here is the website with instructions: https://anticruelty.org/diy-donations.
-We will accept all of the projects listed except those with dog-treats/catnip.
+We will accept all of the projects listed except those with dog treats/catnip.
 DIY toys can be dropped off at the Fiction/AV/Teen desk on the second floor.
 We will give you service credit equal to the “time to create” on their website.
 So, for example, if you make ten dog puzzles, that will count for an hour of service.
 Please send us a photo of your work so we can ensure that you receive credit.

 Volunteering at Community Organizations